front cover of Arab American Public History

 Harvard University Press, 2017

-Little is known about sixth-century Arabia.
-Yet from this distant time and place emerged a faith and an empire that stretched from Iberia to India.
-G. W. Bowersock illuminates this obscure yet most dynamic period in Islam, exploring why arid Arabia proved to be fertile ground for Muhammad’s message and why it spread so quickly to the wider world.
+Little is known about Arabia in the sixth century, yet from this distant time and place emerged a faith and an empire that stretched from the Iberian peninsula to India.
+Today, Muslims account for nearly a quarter of the global population.
+A renowned classicist, G. W. Bowersock seeks to illuminate this obscure and dynamic period in the history of Islam—exploring why arid Arabia proved to be such fertile ground for Muhammad’s prophetic message, and why that message spread so quickly to the wider world.
+The Crucible of Islam offers a compelling explanation of how one of the world’s great religions took shape.

 [more]